iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 which means that transactions of which their `OTRSI` is more than 15, are "below max depth".

 ### OTRSI / YTRSI example
 Given the blue PoV transaction, the `OTRSI` of it is milestone 1 and `YTRSI` milestone 2.
-The orange and purple transactions are the `Confirmed Root Transactions`.
+The orange/purple transactions and the red milestones are the `Confirmed Root Transactions`.
 ![sdf](images/otrsi_ytrsi.PNG)

 ### Milestone based tip scoring